-Dental Bridges in Midtown Manhattan
+Dental Bridges in Midtown East Manhattan NYC

 A bridge is an artificial tooth, or set of teeth, which is designed to span a gap where teeth are missing.
 They are anchored to healthy teeth on both sides.